wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/wazuh_agent_package_hpux.rst

 Installing Wazuh agents on HP-UX systems
 ========================================

 The installed agent runs on the host you want to monitor and communicates with the Wazuh manager, sending data in near real time through an encrypted and authenticated channel.
-Alternatively, if you want to download the Wazuh agent package directly or check the compatible versions, see the :ref:`packages list <packages>` section.

 #.
 To start the installation process, download the `HP-UX installer <https://packages.wazuh.com/|CURRENT_MAJOR|/hp-ux/wazuh-agent-|WAZUH_LATEST|-|WAZUH_REVISION_HPUX|-hpux-11v3-ia64.tar>`_.